 Ethan Poole (Berkeley, CA), CLAS

 presented his third public paper, "Barbarians without Romans: The Development and Change of Ethnographic Methods in Tacitus' Germania" at the 2012 Northwest Conference on the Ancient World.
 In 2010-2011, he spent an entire year at the University of Heidelberg, Germany, where he took classes in Latin, Greek, and Sogdian (!) and participated in a German student theater troupe.

 Almost immediately after graduation, Ethan, who used to manage Willamette's student-run Bistro, was hired by one of the Bistro's suppliers, Portland Roasting.
 He really likes his job as sales manager, loves chatting about the Classics when he attends trade conventions, and enjoys living in Portand, Oregon.

-wrote her senior thesis with Professor McCreery on Biblical Views of Sexuality in Genesis 18-19 and 38.
-She was inducted into the Pi Mu Epsilon national mathematics honorary society when she graduated in May 2012.
-Currently, she is studying toward an M.A.T. degree at Willamette University's Graduate School of Education.
+is currently teaching Math at Houck Middle School in Salem, OR.
+As one of our Hebrew students, she wrote her Classics senior thesis with Professor McCreery on Biblical Views of Sexuality in Genesis 18-19 and 38.
+Even though math was only her minor, she was inducted into the Pi Mu Epsilon national mathematics honorary society when she graduated in May 2012.

-Robert F. Cox (Klamath Falls, OR), ECON, clas [M.B.A.
-Willamette '13, now Associate Territory Sales Manager with Genie Industries in Redmond, WA.]
+Robert F. Cox (Klamath Falls, OR), ECON, clas, Departmental Honors in Economy [M.B.A., Willamette U, 2013; now Associate Territory Sales Manager with Genie Industries in Redmond, WA.]

 Jessica Lynn Meyers (Plano, TX), ARCH, ARTH, clas [now Assistant Director of Quintana Galleries in Portland, OR]